iflament/DSSG/README.md

 The code in this repo is designed to run spatial and temporal analyses, and generate informative dynamic visualizations, on multiple civic data sources.

+#### Questions addressed:
+- What locations are the most crowded, at specific: hours of the day / days of the week / dates over the summer ?
+- Where do people transition to and from?

-Types of analyses supported in this version:
+Types of data supported in this version:
 - Call detail records
 - Site data (user entries at  specific locations).
 Can be applicable to museums or others attractions.